The visionary development body

 The appointees must be residents of Bibb County.

-The paid staff of the Urban Development Authority include an Executive Director and Program Assistant.
+The paid staff of the Urban Development Authority consists of an Executive Director, Office Manager and Project Director/Assistant.
 The executive director also serves as the Assistant Manager on the Macon-Bibb Government Economic & Community Development Team.

 Alex is a 2007 graduate of Mercer University, where he majored in journalism and philosophy.
 He was a member of the Phi Kappa Phi fraternity and earned the distinction of the Mercerian Award during his senior year.
 He also assisted in the founding of the College Hill Corridor before moving to the University of Georgia to receive his Master of Public Administration degree in 2010.
 He has previously served as the Main Street Manager for the City of Macon, Chair of the Historic Macon Foundation Board of Directors and as one of Macon Magazine’s “5 Under 40”.
 He is currently the Program Chair for Macon Rotary Club, Chair-Elect for Ocmulgee National Park Review and Preserve Initiative and Economic Restructuring Chair for Main Street Macon.
 Additionally, Alex is a member of the Bragg Jam Board of Directors, Bike Walk Macon Board of Directors and the Connections Art Festival Board of Directors.